8130092157/Email_Marketing_App_AWS/README.md

 We need a way to merge the email template using Lambda to create and send personalized emails to SES with the contacts and then send them to SES to the email service.

 1. Back to the console, navigate to Lambda, then click on "Create function"
-2. We are going to "Author from scratch", for the function name i'm going to use `SendSESEmailToContacts`, for Runtime we are going to use `python3.12` leave everything as default then click "Create function"
+2. We are going to "Author from scratch", for the function name i'm going to use `mySESConnection`, for Runtime we are going to use `python3.12` leave everything as default then click "Create function"